gliderlabs/registrator/docs/user/backends.md

 SERVICE_443_CHECK_TIMEOUT=3s		# optional, Consul default used otherwise
 ```

-It works for services on any port, not just 80.
-If its the only service,
-you can also use `SERVICE_CHECK_HTTP`.

 ### Consul Script Check

 This feature is tricky because it lets you specify a script check to run from